-This course is intended for Orange Knowledge Programme (OKP)/Netherlands Fellowship Programme (NFP) alumni in Vietnam, Cambodia, Myanmar and Thailand.
+This course is intended for Orange Knowledge Programme (OKP)/Netherlands Fellowship Programme (NFP) alumni in Cambodia, Indonesia, Nepal, Philippines, Sri Lanka, Thailand, Vietnam, Bangladesh, India, Bhutan, Pakistan.
 Alumni are allowed to invite colleagues, if well motivated and to a limited extent.
 This course is aimed at alumni whose current practice is related to the theme of the course.
 Female participation is strongly encouraged.
-The participants will be chosen based on their relevant professional backgrounds, strong motivation and high potential of prolonged development impact of the training.
+The participants will be chosen based on their relevant professional backgrounds, strong motivation and high potential of the prolonged development impact of the training.

-This course is timely: it responds to the challenge identified by the IPCC by: 1) analyzing, through the GIP tool, the problem of unsustainable land and water management in Vietnam and neighboring countries and the negative impact this has on and peri-urban poor); 2) developing pathways to improved practices in integrated land and water management; and 3) producing joint outputs, namely: a special journal issue expanding on the use cases of the participants and a project idea to be developed in stage 3 of the guided innovation process.
-The modules of the course will be as follows:
+This course is timely: it responds to the challenge identified by the IPCC by: 1) analyzing, through the GIP tool, the problem of unsustainable land and water management in Vietnam and neighbouring countries and the negative impact this has on and peri-urban poor); 2) developing pathways to improved practices in integrated land and water management; and 3) producing joint outputs, namely: a special journal issue expanding on the use cases of the participants and a project idea to be developed in stage 3 of the guided innovation process.

 What will I learn?

 By the end of the course participants should be able to:

 - Understand how water and climate-resilient cities and peri-urban areas function as areas that can integrate land use and planning with sustainable management of water resources.